seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *khīṇāsavā arahanto,* \
 > *tesaṁ vijaṭitā jaṭā.*
 >
-> "In whom lust, hate \
+> In whom lust, hate \
 > And ignorance have faded away, \
 > Those influx-free *arahants*, \
-> It is in them that the tangle is disentangled."
+> It is in them that the tangle is disentangled.

 It is the third verse that is relevant to our topic.